mshmsh5000/northstar/documentation/endpoints/users.md

 # User Endpoints
 ## Retrieve All Users
 Get data for all users in a paginated format.
+This requires `admin` scope.

 ```
 GET /users